Legal Insurance

 Joint wills

 Also called mirror wills, joint wills are made by two or more people and consist of separate wills for each person.
-This type of will is most often used by couples who want to name each other as their sole beneficiaries.
-Together, they write two nearly identical wills that designate the other as such.
+A joint will is most often used by couples who want to name each other as their sole beneficiaries.
+Together, they write two nearly identical wills that designate the other surviving spouse or partner as such.

 What makes joint wills a bit more complicated is their binding nature.
 Once these wills are created, they can’t be altered, making them problematic should either person’s wishes change or the couple separates.